395t/review-assignments/_summaries/radford2021learning_2.md

 **How is it realized (technically)?**

 * The image below depicts the way CLIP jointly trains an image encoder and text encoder to predict the pairing of (image, text).
-To do this, CLIP learns a multi-modal embedding space by jointly training an image encoder and text encoder to maximize the cosine similarity of the image and text embeddings of the N real pairs in the batch while minimizing the cosine similarity of the embeddings of the $${N^2 − N}$$ incorrect pairings.
+To do this, CLIP learns a multi-modal embedding space by jointly training an image encoder and text encoder to maximize the cosine similarity of the image and text embeddings of the N real pairs in the batch while minimizing the cosine similarity of the embeddings of the $$N^{2}-N$$ incorrect pairings.
 A symmetric cross entropy loss is used over these similarity scores.

 ![Architecture](radford2021learning_2a.png)